Filmmaking: Pre-production

+Pre-production typically takes three to six months.
 In pre-production, every step of actually creating the film is carefully designed and planned.
-This is the phase where one would narrow down all the options of the production.
+This is the phase for narrowing down all the options of the production.
 It is where all the planning takes place before the camera rolls and sets the overall vision of the project.
-The production company is created and a production office established.
+Filmmaker Roger Corman said, "Take all the time you need in preproduction because you don’t want to be solving problems during shooting that you could’ve solved before shooting".
+The production company will establish a production office, which provides space for various crew members to work together.
 The film is pre-visualized by the director and may be storyboarded with the help of illustrators and concept artists.
 A production budget is drawn up to plan expenditures for the film.
 For major productions, insurance is procured to protect against accidents.
 Pre-production also includes working out the shoot location and casting process.
 The Producer hires a Line Manager or a Production Manager to create the schedule and budget for the film.

 The nature of the film, and the budget, determine the size and type of crew used during filmmaking.
-Many Hollywood blockbusters employ a cast and crew of hundreds, while a low-budget, independent film may be made by a "skeleton crew" of eight or nine (or fewer).
-These are typical crew positions:
+Many Hollywood blockbusters employ a cast and crew of hundreds or thousands, while a low-budget, independent film may be made by a "skeleton crew" of eight or nine (or fewer).

+Crew positions

+Common positions of a film crew include: